top of page

 A Universe of Varieties: Chile as a Map of Mexico

-• cuitlachilli
+• Cuitlachilli

-• tenpilchilli
+• Tenpilchilli

-• chichjoachilli
+• Chichjoachilli

 Pleasure and Pain: The Power of Chile

 In the 17th century, under the Hohokam tradition, it is said that ballgame losers could have wild chiltepín rubbed into their eyes.
-These are difficult histories, but they reveal something important:
+These difficult histories reveal something significant: chile carried power—social, cultural, and symbolic.

 Capsicum: The Plant That Transformed Food Into Nourishment